 The PNA expects that psychiatric services will find it very difficult to cope and that things could become very chaotic the longer the industrial action continued.

 PNA general secretary Peter Hughes said it was “very disappointing” that psychiatric nurses found themselves again having to take action.

-Fiann Fáil spokesperson on Mental Health James Browne urged Health Minister Simon Harris to engage with his officials and the PNA to find a resolution to the dispute.
+Fiann Fáil spokesman on mental health, James Browne, urged Health Minister Simon Harris to engage with his officials and the PNA to find a resolution to the dispute.

 “The current impasse must be addressed,” said Mr Browne.

 Mental health services experienced significant difficulties during an overtime ban by nurses earlier this month.